 Q. By what date do I need to renew?

-A. The deadline for existing Principal Subscribers to renew their Packages (and thus keep their seats) is 5pm on Friday 28 October.
+A. The deadline for existing Principal Subscribers to renew their Packages (and thus keep their seats) is approximately one month after the season announcement.
 Any seats that have not been renewed by that date will be released for sale to new Subscribers.

 Q. Is it possible to choose my seat when I book my Season Package?

 A. We make every effort to accommodate seating requests.
-If you’re a new Subscriber, you can choose your own seat online through our “select your own seat” function (available on desktop and tablet, coming soon to mobile); you can also note your request on your booking form or when you speak to our one of our Customer Service Assistants (1300 369 741).
+If you’re a new Subscriber, you can choose your own seat online through our “select your own seat” function (available on desktop, tablet and android coming soon to iPhone); you can also note your request on your booking form or when you speak to our one of our Customer Service Assistants (1300 369 741).